-Bob Marley, the man, the music, the myth!
+Bob Marley, the man, the music, the myth, the legend!
+However, the one question that people continue to ask is “How did Bob Marley Die?”
 The Honorable Robert Nesta Marley, OM (Order of Merit) was an International Reggae Artist and songwriter.
-Bob Marley, an accomplished musician, died on May 11, 1981.
-In 2004, twenty three (23) years after his passing, Bob Marley was ranked eleventh on the list of “The 100 Greatest Artist of All Time by Rolling Stone Magazine.”
-Bob’s life story reflects the incredible journey he traveled using the powerful message in his music as the vehicle to reach the world and inspire people everywhere.
-Since Bob Marley’s death, more than thirty four years ago, his image continues to grow in popularity and so has his music.
-However, the one question that people continue to ask is “How did Bob Marley Die?”
+He was an accomplished musician who died way too early.
+Bob Marley died on May 11, 1981, at the ripe young age of 36.
+In 2004, twenty-three (23) years after his passing, Bob Marley was ranked eleventh on the list of “The 100 Greatest Artist of All Time by Rolling Stone Magazine.”
+Bob’s life story reflects the incredible journey he traveled.
+He was using a powerful message in his music.
+That was Bob’s vehicle to reach the world and inspire people everywhere.
+Since Bob Marley’s death, more than thirty-four years ago, his image continues to grow in popularity and so has his music.

-After Bob Marley’s death, he became Jamaica’s favorite Son; the pride and joy of his island home.
+Jamaica’s favorite Son Bob Marley is now the pride and joy of his island in the sun, his home Jamaica.
 Today, one of his title songs “One Love” is a beloved saying among Jamaicans and around the world.
 The song is also used as the anthem of The Jamaica Tourist Board promotional video.
 The song “represents hope, and how life ought to be – a magical fantasy for Jamaica and the rest of the world.
-Bob was hopeful that there would come a day when, race would be insignificant, and humanity would transcend all.
+Bob was hopeful that there would come a day when, the race would be insignificant, and humanity would transcend all.
 A time when we can all say, “All things bright and beautiful, all creatures great and small… the Lord God, “Jah” made us all”.

 The Love/ Hate Relationship

-Bob Marley had a love hate relationship with both the high-society Jamaicans and the everyday Jamaicans.
-His Rastafarian Religion, culture and way of life – long dreads, weed/ganja smoking habits – was not widely embraced.
+There was always a love-hate relationship when it came to Bob Marley and his fellow Jamaicans.
+This relationship transcends with both the high-society Jamaicans and the everyday Jamaicans.
+His Rastafarian Religion, culture, and way of life – long dreads, weed/ganja smoking habits – was not widely embraced.
 The Rastafarian lifestyle was relatively new to the island on a wide scale and many Jamaicans resisted the non-Christian religion.
 Bob was viewed more as Jamaica’s prodigal son or the uncontrolled son.

 They say with time comes healing.
 The message and the music were powerful.
 The message had a soothing effect.
 He appealed to the poor, the sufferers, as they were called, particularly those in Trench Town where Bob lived.
 They had a passionate love affair with him.
 His music inspired many and gave them hope, gave them a reason to “Get up stand up”, stand up for their rights as the lyrics states.
 Soon Jamaicans, like the rest of the world echoed the message loud and clear.
 As Bob Marley once said during an interview, “My life is only important if mi caan (I can) help plenty people.”